-Even though we all very metabolically different, if I had to propose a very generalized dietary approach, it would consist of an organic based balanced diet consisting of roughly protein (1/3), carbohydrates (2/3) in the form of vegetables and limited fruit, with lots of fat consumed with every meal.
-I like the mix of vegetarian and free range/wild caught animal protein to assure healthy fat consumption.
-I feel as long as they are healthy fats, are not oxidized or trans fats, they can be consumed with abundance.
+Even though we all very metabolically different, if we had to propose a very generalized dietary approach, it would consist of an organic based balanced diet consisting of roughly protein (1/4 to 1/3), carbohydrates (2/3 to 3/4) in the form of vegetables and limited fruit—combined with lots of fat consumed with every meal.
+As long fats are healthy, not oxidized or trans fats, we feel they can be consumed with abundance.

 Are there circumstances when dietary fat should be limited?

 Yes!
 Those whose gallbladder has been removed and those with familial hypercholesterimia, might want to consider supplementation to support lipid metabolism.

 Others with issues with digestive enzymes, hypothyroidism, high cortisol levels, metabolic syndrome, metabolic acidity, GI issues, biliary stasis, fatty liver, immune issues, mitochondrial issues, low cofactor issues, etc. may need to determine their root cause to help alleviate fat metabolism issues.

 Blood lipids must be evaluated with other markers to determine health.
 In addition to a standard lipid panel, we recommend a standard chemistry/lipid panel, homocysteine, CRP, fibrinogen, HA1c, fasting insulin, and thyroid panel to determine how fats are being utilized systemically.